R3V1Z3/beatdown/README.md

 - Ask: [Wait, what is this?](#what-is-this)

 ## What is this?
-DownBeat is a music visualizer built with HTML.
+BeatDown is a music visualizer built with HTML.
 Wierd!

 ### Wait, why?
 HTML and CSS offer impressive visual power these days and while not as fast as native code, CSS facilitates customization by means that designers already know.